apache/skywalking-eyes/README.md

 make build
 ```

-If you have Go SDK installed, you can also use `go install` command to install the latest code.
+If you have the Go SDK installed, you can also use the `go install` command to install the latest code.

 ```bash
 go install github.com/apache/skywalking-eyes/cmd/license-eye@latest